HamadJu1/mcp-pokemon/README.md

 Core datasets are stored locally under `data/` and compiled from public information.
 When a requested Pokémon or move is missing, data is fetched live from PokeAPI.
-Pokémon and names are trademarks of Nintendo and Game Freak.

 Example `pokemon` resource call: